ptz0n/homebridge-verisure/README.md

 ## Configuration

 As part of your configuration, add an object with your Verisure credentials to your array (list) of enabled platform plugins.
+Example config:

 ```json
 "platforms": [